-VAUDE’s marketing messages come down to one common denominator: "Your life, your spirit".
-This communicates that VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria – the highest possible performance coupled with ecological and socially responsible production.
+This means that VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria – the highest possible performance coupled with ecological and socially responsible production.

 Without an awareness of fair and environmentally friendly production, there would be no demand for sustainable products.
 As a manufacturer, we serve as a role model for responsible outdoor experiences that our customers can also sense through our communications.

 To help us act with a unity of purpose and communicate consistently – both in marketing as well as in other company departments – we developed a set of guiding principles in 2014 and implemented them throughout the entire company in 2015.
 These guiding principles describe our roots, our values, our incentive and our convictions and reflect what VAUDE stands for as a brand.
-From this document, frameworks such as our Corporate Identity (CI) can be derived which allow us to send messages “from one source” to the media as well as in communication with customers.
+From this document, frameworks such as our Corporate Identity (CI) can be derived which makes the VAUDE as the sender clearly recognizable across all media.

 The VAUDE CI consists of various elements:

-In the VAUDE Guiding Principles, specific guidelines are set regarding how to put into practice, visualize and communicate about sustainability.
+In the VAUDE Guiding Principles, specific guidelines are set regarding how to put into practice, visualize and communicate about sustainability in the corporate context.
 To help our employees be involved with our corporate identity, content is updated regularly and passed on to everyone in the company in our "VAUDE Wegweiser”.

 Sustainability is a guiding theme in our choice of advertising.